Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/README.md

 ## Key concepts

+Once you've initialized a `RadiologyInsightsClient`, you can use it to analyse document text by displaying inferences found within the text.
+* Age Mismatch
+* Laterality Discrepancy
+* Sex Mismatch
+* Complete Order Discrepancy
+* Limited Order Discrepancy
+* Finding
+* Critical Result
+* Follow-up Recommendation
+* Communication
+* Radiology Procedure

 Radiology Insights currently supports one document from one patient.
 Please take a look [here] for more detailed information about the inferences this service produces.

 ## Examples